JoyfulProgramming/modular_cms/src/index.md

             Once you have the basics in place I coach you beyond the basics into the domain of your Rails app in your company and we customise for your use case.
           icon: outline-adjustments-horizontal
       library: FlowBite
+    - type: FeatureSectionsCardList
+      library: FlowBite
+      heading: What Do You Get?
+      features:
+        - heading: Tailored Strategy Blueprint
+          summary: Over the 6 weeks you'll build a personalized, practical, step-by-step action plan designed for your observability needs.
+          icon: ""
+        - heading: Steps To Observable Software
+          summary: Master observability in just 4 hours a week — no DevOps experience required!
+Learn my simple 5-step process to boost software insights with ease.
+          icon: ""
+        - heading: Rails Logging Showdown
+          summary: Comparisons of the best Rails structured logging libraries.
+See how they compare to make an solid choice and avoid issues later.
+          icon: ""
+        - heading: Bug Prioritization Worksheet
+          summary: Stop wasting time on the wrong bugs!
+Use this actionable worksheet to identify the most business-critical issue you want to focus on in the workshop.
+          icon: ""
+        - heading: No-Bankruptcy Blueprint
+          summary: Maximize observability without breaking the bank.
+Follow this checklist to boost insights while keeping costs under control.
+          icon: ""
+        - heading: Demystifying 3 Pillars
+          summary: Get clarity on observability’s key pillars with this one-page guide.
+Cut through the vendor BS and finally understand traces, logs, and metrics.
+          icon: ""
+        - heading: Query Like a Pro
+          summary: Learn five powerful tips to supercharge your querying skills in any observability tool — become the data detective your team needs.
+          icon: ""
+        - heading: Slack Channel Access
+          summary: Ask any observability questions you have in the group Slack.
+We're here to support each other.
+          icon: ""
+        - heading: Accountability Followups
+          summary: Learning observability is fine, but if you don't take action, it's all pointless.
+I follow up with you every week to help you see real progress against the plan.
+          icon: ""
+        - heading: Real Time Collaboration
+          summary: Work directly with me in real time.
+Solve problems faster, get immediate feedback and move as one.
+Whether pairing or mobbing, your team will level up their skills and ship quality instrumentation quicker.
+          icon: ""
+        - heading: Pull Requests
+          summary: I’ll create Pull Requests asynchronously, so you can easily review them during our weekly calls.
+This ensures you're using our time together effectively.
+Access needed to your repos.
+          icon: ""
+        - heading: Deep Context
+          summary: I’ll dive into your business problems and domain, applying all my knowledge of observability to your specific challenges.
+This ensures solutions we create are aligned with your business goals for maximum impact.
+          icon: ""
+    - type: PricingTable
+      library: FlowBite
+      heading: Pricing Plans
+      subheading: Flexible pricing for all teams and budgets.
+      products:
+        - id: prod_QYHXbnVYbPh22l
+          payment_link_id: dR6eVPeSk22X7YceUY
+        - id: prod_QUuRyxMMrbdtU8
+          payment_link_id: 3cs4hb6lO3712DS7su
+        - id: prod_QoTFxmHghfUeRo
+          payment_link_id: 14k2935hK8rl1zObIN
 layout: page.webc
 type: Page
 ---